How to use Chromecast without Wi-Fi

 Screen mirroring works differently to wireless display (which has been part of Android since Jelly Bean 4.2, as the resultant output is less laggy and choppy than wireless display).
 Screen mirroring with Chromecast does, however, require Android KitKat 4.4.2.

-Using Chromecast without Wi-Fi (but slightly cheating by using wired connections instead)
+Using Chromecast without Wi-Fi (cheating using wired connections instead)

 If your Chromecast is connected to a TV that for some reason is in a Wi-Fi blackspot, then you can (if you have a long enough Ethernet cable or powerline) connect the Chromecast directly to an Ethernet port of your router via an Ethernet adaptor for Chromecast.